The back is one of the most important elements of the body; in order to maintain a healthy lifestyle, you must look after your back.

 Recently, the term ‘text neck’ was coined to describe the pain and damage that results from prolonged periods of looking down at phones or tablets.

-Based on research from Dr. Kenneth Hansraj, chief of spine surgery at New York Spine Surgery and Rehabilitation Medicine, hear CBS News explain how texting can cause back pain:
+Based on his research hear Dr. Kenneth Hansraj, chief of spine surgery at New York Spine Surgery and Rehabilitation Medicine, explain to HLN news network how texting can cause back pain:

 Looking at cell phones is not the only activity that requires the head and neck to be at an unnatural angle.
 Looking down to read is something we’ve done for years and it has the same impact on the neck and spine.